belcurv/ultimate_angular/notes/notes.md

         vm.message = 'Hey from state one!';
     });
 ```
-We use `vm`, a popular capture variable that stands for 'view model'.
+It's common to use `vm`, a popular capture variable that stands for 'view model'.

 ## Refactoring our Classifieds App

-We'll start with one route:
+We'll start by adding a single route:
 ```
 angular